hwware/valkey/deps/hiredis/README.md

 ### Customizing replies

-The function `redisReaderGetReply` creates `redisReply` and makes the function argument `reply` point to the created `redisReply` variable.
-For instance, if the response of type `REDIS_REPLY_STATUS` then the `str` field of `redisReply` will hold the status as a vanilla C string.
-However, the functions that are responsible for creating instances of the `redisReply` can be customized by setting the `fn` field on the `redisReader` struct.
+The function `redisReaderGetReply` creates `serverReply` and makes the function argument `reply` point to the created `serverReply` variable.
+For instance, if the response of type `REDIS_REPLY_STATUS` then the `str` field of `serverReply` will hold the status as a vanilla C string.
+However, the functions that are responsible for creating instances of the `serverReply` can be customized by setting the `fn` field on the `redisReader` struct.
 This should be done immediately after creating the `redisReader`.